Let me guess, it’s your first time in Singapore and you’re not quite sure what things to know when traveling to Singapore?

 8. Use Public Transportation Because Yes, It Really is THAT Awesome in Singapore

-Singapore has taxis a plenty…if you want to spend the majority of your hard-earned vacation fund on transportation (They also have the uber alternative Grab, which is a bit cheaper).
+Singapore has taxis a plenty…if you want to spend the majority of your hard-earned vacation fund on transportation (They also have the uber alternative Grab, which is a bit cheaper.
+But trust me, all modes of Southeast Asia transportation are not created equally, so do your research!).

 But, let’s keep it real: